wso2/docs-choreo-dev/en/docs/develop-components/develop-services/develop-a-tcp-service.md

 ### Step 4.1: Create a manual trigger for the TCP client

-Let's create a containerized manual trigger component by following these steps:
+Let's create a containerized Manual Trigger component by following these steps:

 1. Click on the **Project** list and go to the **Components** page.
 Alternatively, you can expand the **Components** list and click **+ Create New**.
 2. On the **Components** page, click **Create**.